-Joe Waters is an ex-place kicker for the Philadelphia Eagles.
-Now retired, he's opened up a restaurant.
-Lou is his older brother, a gruff construction worker.
-Both Joe and Lou receive the shock of their lives when their kid brother Cliff reveals that he's gay.
-Humorous situations follow as Joe and Lou alternately try to accept Cliff's homosexuality or cure him of it.Written by
+Joe Waters and his older brother, Lou, find our their kid brother, Cliff is gay.
+Humorous situations follow as Joe and Lou alternately try to accept Cliff's homosexuality or 'cure' him of it.Written by

 Was this review helpful to you?